Non-Archimedean Whitney stratifications: Open questions

 \subsection{A stronger notion of t-stratification}

-Recall from the introduction that t-stratifications to not satisfy the straight forward translation of Whitney's Condition~(a): for two strata $S_d, S_j$ with $d < j$, $x \in S_d$, and $y \in S_j$, we have that $T_yS_j$ is ``close to containing $T_xS_d$ when $y$ is close to $x$'', whereas Condition~(a) requires that $T_yS_j$ converges to a space containing $T_xS_d$.
-Also recall that in the $p$-adics, the existence of Whitney stratifications in this classical sense has been proven in \cite{CCL.cones}.
-It seems plausible that there exists a common generalization of both kinds of stratifications (at least in equi-characteristic $0$ and if the valuation is of rank one).
+Recall from the introduction that t-stratifications to not satisfy the straightforward translation of Whitney's Condition~(a): for two strata $S_d, S_j$ with $d < j$, $x \in S_d$, and $y \in S_j$, we have that ``$T_yS_j$ is close to containing $T_xS_d$ when $y$ is close to $x$'', whereas Condition~(a) requires that $T_yS_j$ converges to a space containing $T_xS_d$.
+Also recall that in the $p$-adics, the existence of Whitney stratifications in this more classical sense has been proven in \cite{CCL.cones}.
+It seems plausible that there exists a common generalization of both kinds of stratifications (at least in equi-characteristic $0$ and if the value group is of rank one).
 Such a generalization might be defined as follows.